xBanD3l/mac-changer/README.md

    git clone https://github.com/xBanD3l/mac-changer.git
    cd mac-changer

-Install dependencies:
+2. Install dependencies:

       pip install -r requirements.txt

-Run it:
+3. Run it:

     python main.py

-Executable
+It Is Also Executable

-You can also download the .exe from Releases.
+You can just download the .exe file from Releases.